Islington North

 Islington North is a constituency (Note: A borough constituency (for the purposes of election expenses and type of returning officer)) in Greater London established for the 1885 general election.
 It has been represented in the House of Commons of the Parliament of the United Kingdom by one member of Parliament (MP) since it was created, with Jeremy Corbyn serving as its MP since 1983.
-Corbyn, who served as Leader of the Labour Party and Leader of the Opposition from 2015 until 2020, has been an independent since 2020.
-After having only ever stood as a candidate of the Labour Party, he was returned as MP for Islington North at the 2024 general election.
+Corbyn, who served as Leader of the Labour Party and Leader of the Opposition from 2015 until 2020, was an independent between 2020 and 2026.
+After having only ever stood as a candidate of the Labour Party, he was returned as an independent MP for Islington North at the 2024 general election, before formally registering as a Your Party MP in the House of Commons in June 2026.